cancerberoSgx/typescript-ast-explorer/ideas-for-blessing.md

 ### widgets:

+ * color picker
  resize
 * bavbar with sub-menues
  * NeverHide:  widget that, if the screen is two small, it will "pop up in a 1 height at bottom or top and if clicked it will show the "hidden" widget (cause is no whough size)
+ * date picker

+ using color piker and input develop a widget visual editor - that genreated code once I'm done. rezise,, composition, colors, border,etc. Then with that test things like

+  * small demo of method  setEffects(el, fel, over, out, effects, temp) - Set effects based on two events and attributes.
+    // for copying effects ?

 ## Layout